Foundations and Trends in Multimodal Machine Learning: Principles, Challenges, and Open Questions: Challenge 3: Reasoning

+\textbf{Hierarchical structure} defines a system of organization where abstract concepts are defined as a function of less abstract ones.
+Hierarchical structure is present in many tasks involving language syntax, visual syntax, or higher-order reasoning.
+These approaches typically construct a graph based on predefined node and edge categories before using (heterogeneous variants of) graph neural networks to capture a representation of structure~\cite{shi2016survey}, such as using language syntactic structure to guide visual modules that discover specific information in images~\cite{andreas2016neural,cirik2018using}.
+Graph-based reasoning approaches have been applied for visual commonsense reasoning~\cite{lin2019kagnet}, visual question answering~\cite{saqur2020multimodal}, machine translation~\cite{yin2020novel}, recommendation systems~\cite{tao2020mgat}, web image search~\cite{wang2012multimodal}, and social media analysis~\cite{schinas2015multimodal}.

-\textbf{Temporal structure} extends the notion of compositionality to modality elements across time.
-Typically, sequential reasoning is necessary when one or modalities contains temporal information, such as in video, audio, or time-series data.
-In addition to the challenges in reasoning as illustrated above, sequential reasoning adds a fundamental challenge in capturing cross-modal interactions across long time periods.
-While powerful sequence models such as self-attention models have become one of the dominant techniques for modeling long-range dependencies, it requires $O(n^2)$ computations for a sequence of length $n$ \citep{vaswani2017attention}.
-This makes scaling sequential reasoning to long sequences very challenging and is likely exacerbated for longer-range interactions that occur with lower frequency~\citep{tay2021long}.
-As an alternative, explicit memory mechanisms have emerged as a popular choice to recurrently accumulate multimodal information linearly across time, such that long-range cross-modal interactions can be captured through multimodal information stored and retrieved from memory.
-Several techniques for modeling multimodal memory mechanisms have been proposed, which differ primarily in how they structure the multimodal representations within memory cells, and how they parameterize the methods for writing, propagating, and reading from memory.
-In the former,~\citet{rajagopalan2016extending} explore various memory representation including multimodal fusion, coordination, and factorization.
-In the latter, insights from key-value memory~\cite{xiong2016dynamic,wang2018m3} and attention-based memory~\cite{hazarika2018icon,zadeh2018memory} have been successfully applied to applications including question answering, video captioning, emotion recognition, and sentiment analysis.
+\textbf{Temporal structure} extends the notion of compositionality to elements across time, which is necessary when modalities contain temporal information, such as in video, audio, or time-series data.
+Explicit memory mechanisms have emerged as a popular choice to accumulate multimodal information across time so that long-range cross-modal interactions can be captured through storage and retrieval from memory.~\citet{rajagopalan2016extending} explore various memory representations including multimodal fusion, coordination, and factorization.
+Insights from key-value memory~\cite{xiong2016dynamic} and attention-based memory~\cite{zadeh2018memory} have also been successfully applied to applications including question answering, video captioning, emotion recognition, and sentiment analysis.